 Placed There for a Reason

-After my second stroke, the doctors put me into the heart wing of the hospital as it was the only place to put me.
+After my second stroke, the doctors put me in the heart wing of the hospital as it was the only place to put me.
 When I was rolled into the room there was a man there.
-He was pale, as white as a ghost and had a raspy breath.
+He was pale, as white as a ghost, and had a raspy breath.

 The man on the other side of the room asked if I was okay.
 And we began to talk.
 We had breakfast and lunch and supper together.
 At one point the nurses came in to check on us as we were laughing so loud.
 God opened an opportunity for me to pray with him.
 He was already a believer, but the fellowship helped us both grow.